Em001hub/food/README.md

 ## How It Works
 1. Users register and login through http://localhost:5000
 2. After successful authentication, users are redirected to the food analysis application at http://localhost:5001
-3. Users can upload food images for analysis
+3. Users can upload food images for analysis (using descriptive filenames for better accuracy)
 4. Analysis results are stored in the database and displayed in the UI
 5. User history is available through the API